hebermattos/scaling-app-rabbitmq/README.md

 ![img](./images/servico-01.PNG)

-The configuration is similar to the API, with the addition of *ReceiveEndpoint*, which configures the *ProcessarVisualizacaoImagem* class, which has all the logic extracted from the API:
+The configuration is similar to the API, with the addition of *ReceiveEndpoint*, which configures the *ImageViewProcessor* class, which has all the logic extracted from the API:

 ![img](./images/servico-02.PNG)